Ossicone: Structure

-Giraffe ossicones consist of a highly vascularized and innervated bone core covered with similarly vascularized and innervated skin.
-They are attached to the skull with vascularized, innervated connective tissue.
-Ossicones are formed at late gestation, but in early development they are not bony and not fused to the skull yet.
+Giraffe ossicones are highly vascularized and innervated, and consist of bone cores covered with skin, which are attached to the skull with connective tissue.
+Ossicones are formed at late gestation, but in early development they are not bony or fused to the skull yet.
 Ossicones usually fuse to the skull at sexual maturity.

 All male and female giraffes have a pair of parietal ossicones on the parietal bones of the skull.
 Males also usually have a single median ossicone on the frontal bone that is larger in northern giraffes and smaller in southern giraffes.
 Giraffes can also have small additional paired occipital ossicones on the occipital bones, paired orbital ossicones associated with eyes, and azygous ossicones.

 In giraffes, male and female ossicones vary in structure and purpose (a manifestation of sexual dimorphism).
 Males typically have thicker ossicones that become bald on top due to frequent, high-intensity necking.
 In okapi, the male's ossicones are smaller in proportion to the head, and taper towards their tips, forming a sharper point than the comparatively blunt giraffe ossicone.
 Whereas female giraffes have reduced ossicones, female okapi lack ossicones entirely.

 The morphology of ossicones in the extinct relatives of giraffes and okapi varies widely.
 Some species had two pairs of ossicones rather than one (e.g. Giraffokeryx), some had rugged textures (e.g. Shansitherium), and some had large, flattened ossicones (e.g. male Prolibytherium).